Atlanta Marriott Marquis: Renovations

+Features

 One of the defining features of the Marriott Marquis is its large atrium.
 It was the largest in the world upon its completion in 1985, at 469.16 ft high.
 The atrium spans the entire height of the building and consists of two vertical chambers divided by elevator shafts and bridges.
 The record was later broken by the Burj Al Arab in Dubai.